 Thank you for the insights.
 I guess my confusion is…for this particular niche website/blog I already have about 60 pages written on the site.
 They are well optimized in terms of keywords.
 I still pull in a decent amount of long-tail traffic from the articles I wrote years ago.

 But I never had a social media presence at all before as I was just focused on writing articles.
 I didn’t focus on list building either – just recently started to seriously collect emails.
 I also never created any of my own courses or e-books – my only monetization method right now is Google AdSense and a few Affiliate links on the sight (not even good ones – mostly Amazon right now to be honest).

 - Doing a “re-launch” with 30 to 50 NEW pieces of content

 - Setting up a stronger social media presence – recycling my old pieces of content, a few new pieces sprinkled in here and there, quote boxes/engaging photos, run a couple of like ads using my retargeting pixel to get more of a following there.

 - OR should I focus more on the product end of thing – building better lead magnets, my first tripwire and core offer?

 I know this is a hard question.
 So I guess my main confusion is what’s the best order?
 A big blog launch?
 Social media?
 Product development and setting up the conversion funnel?

-From this short conversation, it is obvious that although you do want to use your website to get more business, before you start working you need to have some ideas on paper.
-Careful planning early on will help you save time, remain focused on the key issues, and ulimately duplicate or even quadruple your business without significant increases in traffic:
+From this short conversation, it is obvious that although you do want to use your website to get more business before you start working you need to have some ideas on paper.
+Careful planning early on will help you save time, remain focused on the key issues, and ultimately duplicate or even quadruple your business without significant increases in traffic:

 - Create a list of topics you want to cover with your initial content burst of 30-50 texts